DataDog/hiring-engineers/answers.md

 ##Level 1
 The agent is a process that runs on client's machines.
-It provides data three ways (that I've observed so far): some system information is passed automatically, and users can pass data to the agent through agent checks and by sending metrics to the dogstatsd server.
+It provides data three ways (that I've observed so far): some system information is passed automatically, and users can pass data to the agent through agent checks as well as by sending metrics to the dogstatsd server.

 I used the dogapi npm library to submit an event in app.js; a monitor I set up then alerted me by email.